MikeGrace/Geek-Blog/_posts/2024-08-03-knowing-your-questions-the-key-to-effective-metrics-collection.md

 9. **Be Willing to Adapt:** Don't be afraid to revise and refine your metrics as your business grows and changes.

+10. **Alerting:** Maybe instead of having a review cadence, you know you need to take action once a specified threshold has been met.

 Happy questioning and may your insights always be actionable!

 ## Footnotes